Francois-v3/CDNBoxd/README.md

 * git clone
 * download GeoLite2 Country from https://dev.maxmind.com/geoip/geoip2/geolite2/ into CDNBoxd directory
-* edit the configuration file
+* copy config-template.json to config.json and change it to your settings.
-* edit cdnboxd.service file
+* edit cdnboxd.service cdnboxd file changing <home> to your directory.
 * install cdnboxd.service into systemd
 * start CDNBoxd with systemctl start cdnboxd.service